Paolo Madeddu, PhD

 Wenkart Chair of Endothelium Medicine, Centenary Institute of Cancer Medicine & Cell Biology, University of Sydney, Australia

-Professor Gamble’s interests lie in understanding endothelial cell function particularly in the area of inflammation, and how dysfunction can influence disease.
-Diseases being investigated include cancer, atherosclerosis, metabolic disease, oedema and thoracic aortic aneurysms.
+Professor Gamble’s interests lie in understanding endothelial cell function particularly in the area of inflammation.
+Since age is the greatest risk factor for disease, the focus of her laboratory is on endothelial cell senescence, the inflammatory profile of these cells, the molecular control of their phenotype and how they influence disease.
+Diseases being investigated include cardiovascular disease, cancer and Alzheimer’s Disease.

 |Timothy Hla, PhD